techniklman/beautiful-jekyll/_posts/2017-10-11-change-cloudformer-port.md

 ![image](https://user-images.githubusercontent.com/32394146/31494006-20c9e518-af84-11e7-96a1-a5be2b8d5624.png)

 If you try to access this, it doesn't work.
-The reason is due to China regulations, the default web application ports of 80 and 443 are blocked.
+The reason is due to China regulations, the default web application ports of 80 and 443 are [blocked](https://forums.aws.amazon.com/thread.jspa?threadID=173724).
 So how do we access CloudFormer to generate our stack?
 Well, we change the default port for our application from 443 to another one, say 8443.
 To do so, we'd need to ssh into the EC2 instance, change the ports and we should be good.
-Right?
-Well, it wasn't that easy.
+Easy, right?
+Well, not quite.

 # Add SSH Key to EC2 machine
-First, what is the SSH key associated with this isntance?
+First, what is the SSH key associated with this instance?
 Well it seems there are no keys associated with this instance - because the creators of this template didn't need to provide one.
-There's no need to.
-But we need access.
+There's no need to, but we need access.
 So we'd need to find a way to add a key to an existing EC2 instance.
-Researching this line - it seemed a bit or work.
-An easier way would be if we clould have the CloudFormer template to associate a key with the EC2 instance while it was creating this stack.
+Researching this line - it seemed a bit of work.
+An easier way would be if we could have the CloudFormer template to associate a key with the EC2 instance while it was creating this stack.

 ## Edit the CloudFormer template

 {: .box-note}
-**Note:** You can just download the edited CloudFormation template from [this pastebin](https://pastebin.com/5fY5bAdb) or follow the steps below:
+**Note:** You can skip this section and download the edited CloudFormation template from [this pastebin](https://pastebin.com/5fY5bAdb).
+If you're interested on the how, read on:

 Grab the template JSON from the Template tab.